Consider 9 healthy dog breeds with the longest lifespans

-Like most people, you probably think of your dog as a family member.
+Like most people, you likely consider your dog a family member.
 And just like any other family member, you want them to stick around for as long as possible.

 That’s why today, we’re looking at the longest-living dog breeds.